eslint/eslint/docs/src/rules/no-mixed-operators.md

 ## When Not To Use It

 If you don't want to be notified about mixed operators, then it's safe to disable this rule.

+## Version

+This rule was introduced in ESLint 2.12.0.